willGuimont/willGuimont.github.io/content/blog/2022-02-11-compute-canada/index.md

 To put your data on the cluster, we recommend using `sftp`.

-First of all, take the time to familiarize yourself with [the different types of storage available on the clusters](https://docs.computecanada.ca/wiki/Storage_and_file_management/en#Storage_types).
+First of all, take the time to familiarize yourself with <a class="external" href="https://docs.computecanada.ca/wiki/Storage_and_file_management/en#Storage_types" target="_blank">the different types of storage available on the clusters</a>.

 From that, you'll have to upload your dataset in `~/projects/def-philg/<username>`.
 Note that this space is shared across the people in the lab.
 Please keep it clean!